nikhilkr31/bank-tele-marketing/README.md

 # [Bank Telemarketing Analysis](https://nikhilkr31.github.io/bank-tele-marketing/)
 ## Overview
-In this Jupyter notebook,  we will be performing EDA on the [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) from the UCI Machine Learning repository.
-And consectively, build Classification models to solve the problem statement and compare the results amongst various classifiers.
+Exploratory Data Analysis on the [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) from the UCI Machine Learning repository.
+And consectively, build Classification model to help the bank recommend the customers who are more likely to respond to the marketing campaigns.
+Thus helping them target customers as needed.

 ## Problem Statement
 The data is related with direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.